AntonySJohn/KTU-Notif/README.md

 ## Gentle warning

-This is the (Alpha v1) build, hence has incomplete functionality and/or non-critical bugs.
+This is the (Alpha v1) build, hence has limited functionality and/or non-critical bugs.